 Child care grants are essential to funding a quality program.
 To assist our visitors, child care online has done extensive research into the question of "Where to find grants for child care programs" and brings you this feature section.

 For-profit Child Care - The Straight Facts First

 While there is a lot of talk about "how to find grants" in the child care field, most caregivers, especially independent home child care operators or persons starting a private or for-profit child care facility, don't realize that it is almost impossible for them to find grant money from any level of government or from almost all of the sources listed in childcare.net's or any other grant list.
 That is of course, with the exception of perhaps that which might be obtained from new business startup programs and the odd program operated by their provincial or state governments, generally under the Department of Children and Family Services.
-You may have to find a financial adviser with an associates degree in accounting to help you with your business.
+You may have to find a financial adviser to help you with your business.

 Fast, Free, and Easy Quotes